-Phase 2 programs are continuing to address the immediate response needs in the community through a combination of services provide through non-profit organizations and County departments.
-The majority of Phase 2 programs were implemented in the Spring of 2022 resulting in minimal performance data as of June 30, 2022.
+Phase 2 programs addressed the immediate response needs in the community through a combination of services provide through non-profit organizations and County departments.

 Phase 3A and Phase 3B programs represent programs and capital projects that will address the long-term recovery investments needed in the County ranging from affordable housing development, water improvements, broadband expansion, workforce development, and small business programs.
 While small business programs will be funded through the Fiscal Recovery Funds the remaining programs will be funded consistent with the community needs identified in the community engagement process over several years but with non-federal County funds.
 The funding source and status of each phase is as follows: